Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl: Experimental Results

 \subsection{Specific heat}

-Two anomalies are seen in $\Cp(T)$ dependence at $\TN = 3.2$~K and $\Tpeak= 5.7$~K, as shown in Fig.~\ref{fig:fig5-c}.
-Lower temperature sharp anomaly is suppressed by external magnetic field less than 1~T, as shown in the inset to the top panel of Fig.~\ref{fig:fig5-c}.
-Broad anomaly at $\Tpeak$ is quite robust to magnetic field slightly shifting to lower temperatures as field increases, as shown in the bottom panel of Fig.~\ref{fig:fig5-c}.
-Under magnetic field of 7~T it shifts downward by less than 0.2 K. Its shape differs from the standard shape of the Schottky anomaly being significantly narrower.
-In accordance with Ref.~\onlinecite{ref7}, the position of this peak allows estimating the leading exchange interaction in the system $J \sim 60$~K. Neglecting phonon contribution at $T \leq \TN$, the magnetic entropy released below long-range ordering comprises $1.5 $~J/(mol$\cdot$K) which constitutes only few percent of full magnetic entropy $S_\textrm{magn} = n R \ln(2S+1) = 40.3$~J/(mol$\cdot$K), where $n = 7$ is the number of magnetically active ions per formula unit, $R = 8.314$J/(mol$\cdot$K) is the universal gas constant.
-Neglecting also the phonon contribution at $T \leq \Tpeak$, the upper limit of magnetic entropy associated with $\Tpeak$ is about 5.6~J/(mol$\cdot$K).
+Two sharp anomalies are seen in $\Cp(T)$ dependence at $\TN = 3.2$~K and $\Tpeak = 5.7$~K, as shown in Fig.~\ref{fig:fig5-c}.
+The sharp anomaly at $\TN$ is suppressed by external magnetic field $\mu_0 H< 1$~T, as shown in the Fig.~\ref{fig:fig5-c}-b.
+Broad anomaly at $\Tpeak$ is quite robust to magnetic field slightly shifting to lower temperatures as field increases, as shown in Fig.\ref{fig:fig5-c}-c.
+Under magnetic field of 7 T, it shifts downward by less than 0.2~K. The shape of this anomaly differs from the standard shape of the Schottky anomaly being significantly narrower.
+Such a peak accompanied by a sharp low-temperature shoulder at $T = 0.04 J-0.1 J$, where $J$ is the leading exchange interaction parameter has been predicted for SKL \cite{ref4,ref7}.
+Small sensitivity of the anomaly at $\Tpeak$ to external magnetic field allows to suggest its singlet-singlet origin.